sparkledradical/Eye-Cancer-Patients-Record-Dataset-Project/README.md

 ## 1. Dataset Overview / Size
 **Questions:**
 - How many patients are in the dataset?
+- How many female, male, and other in the dataset?
 - How many patients have each cancer type?